John Grier Hibben: Early life

 As an undergraduate he distinguished himself especially in mathematics and on graduation was awarded a mathematical fellowship.
 He was valedictorian of his class and its president from 1882 to his death in 1933.
 After graduation, in 1882, he spent a year in philosophical studies at the University of Berlin.
 On his return he entered the Princeton Theological Seminary, and while there taught French and German at the Lawrenceville School.
 He met his future wife, Jenny Davidson, the daughter of John and Adelia (Waite) Davidson.
 John Davidson was a native of Berwick-upon-Tweed, and an eminent New York lawyer.
 On November 8, 1887, Hibben and Jenny were married.

 He was ordained as a minister of the Presbyterian Church in the United States of America by the Carlisle Presbytery on May 19, 1887, having served the Second Presbyterian Church at St. Louis, Missouri for a brief period previously.
 His next charge was at the Falling Spring Presbyterian Church at Chambersburg, Pennsylvania, where he remained four years.
 A throat ailment forced him to give up preaching and he went to his alma mater as an instructor in logic in 1891.
 He received a Ph.D. degree in 1893 with a dissertation on "The Relation of Ethics to Jurisprudence," became assistant professor in 1894, and Stuart Professor of Logic in 1907.
+Hibben was elected to the American Philosophical Society in 1912.
+Hibben had known Woodrow Wilson since they were undergraduates together.
+They became close friends.
+Indeed when Wilson became president of Princeton in 1902 Hibben was his chief advisor.
+In 1912 Hibben stunned Wilson by taking the lead against Wilson's pet reform plan.
+They were permanently estranged, and Wilson was decisively defeated.
+Wilson left Princeton in 1910 to become governor of New Jersey.

-In 1912 he was elected fourteenth president of Princeton, succeeding Woodrow Wilson, and retired in 1932 on the fiftieth anniversary of his graduation.
+In 1912, Hibben was elected fourteenth president of Princeton.
+He retired in 1932 on the fiftieth anniversary of his graduation.